By Ryan Falkenberg, published in Memeburn 3 October 2018

 I tried recently with my bank’s virtual assistant, and loved the way it could respond so accurately to my request for my latest balance, or for help to move some money from one account to another.
 It was almost as if I was engaging with a human assistant.

 However, my amazement ended when I asked for help choosing the best loan product.
 It was almost as if the chatbot had a brain freeze, and I was immediately offered a link to the loan products on their website and an offer for a financial advisor to give me a call.

 The same thing happened when I was engaging with a self-service chatbot on my telco provider’s website.
-All went swimmingly until I asked for advice on my wifi that was not working.
-At that point, I was quickly offered a link to a very unhelpful document on wifi troubleshooting.
-And as a result, I ended up calling the contact centre – who by the way also struggled to solve my issue.
+All went swimmingly until I asked for advice on my WiFi that was not working.
+At that point, I was quickly offered a link to a very unhelpful document on WiFi troubleshooting.
+And as a result, I ended up calling the contact centre — which, by the way also struggled to solve my issue.

 This experience is not isolated.
 I have yet to experience a self-service chatbot that is capable of diagnosing my issue and offering me a solution when my context is specific and there are many possible answers.
 In my experience, most chatbots simply act as digital assistants.
 With more advanced NLU, these assistants seem to understand me better and better, even when I use different words or expressions.
 However, they seem unable to ever offer me any meaningful advice.
 For that I always seem to be pointed in the direction of a human.

 But why is that?
 Why can we make the self service ‘front end’ so intelligent, but the ‘back end’ remains less impressive?
 What is preventing so many virtual assistants from upgrading themselves to virtual advisors?